THE NEW ZEALAND COUNCIL FOR CIVIL LIBERTIES INCORPORATED

 7.3 Members may vote at any meeting either personally or by proxy.

-7.4 All proxies shall be in writing under the hand of the member and shall be delivered to the Secretary or the President of the Council prior to the commencement of the first or particular meeting to which it applies.
+7.4 All proxies shall be in writing under the hand of the member and shall be delivered to the Secretary or the Chairperson of the Council prior to the commencement of the first or particular meeting to which it applies.
 No person shall be appointed a proxy who is not a member of the Council.
-A proxy may be appointed for a specified period or a specified meeting, and any appointment may be withdrawn.
+A proxy may be appointed for a specified period, or a specified meeting, or a specified purpose, and any appointment may be withdrawn.

-7.5 The President, or in the President's absence a Vice President, or in the absence of the President and any Vice President a member of the Executive Committee selected by the meeting, shall take the chair at all meetings of members.
+7.5 The Chairperson, or in the absence of the Chairperson a member of the Executive Committee selected by the meeting, shall take that role at all meetings of members.

 7.6 Five members personally present or for whom a proxy is held for the meeting shall be a quorum;

-7.7 Voting at any meeting will be by voice, or at the discretion of the chairman of the meeting, by show of hands or secret ballot.
+7.7 Voting at any meeting will be by voice, or at the discretion of the chairperson of the meeting, by show of hands or secret ballot.

-7.8 The Secretary shall take minutes of all Annual and Special General Meetings, and the minutes shall be signed by the chairman of the meeting to which they relate or by the chairman of a subsequent meeting.
+7.8 The Secretary shall take minutes of all Annual and Special General Meetings, and the minutes shall be signed by the Chairperson of the meeting to which they relate or by the Chairperson of a subsequent meeting.

 8.0 EXECUTIVE COMMITTEE